How to reduce your A/B testing tool’s page speed impact

 You already likely have jQuery in your application and chances are your transformation probably can be written without jQuery in pure JS.
 Cut out literally 10s of kilobytes of JS.

 6. Minify large items in the variant code (e.g. large JSON objects)

 Tools like Optimizely and Convert.com don’t always minify your code (not at all in Optimizely’s case).
-This is the expected safe case considering you have no control over hosted JS tool’s minification.
+This is the expected safe case considering you have no control over your hosted A/B testing tool minification process.

 Instead, you have the opportunity to minify manually large variant code.
 Try out Uglify JS for minification online.

-Optimisations for on-premise, open-source A/B testing tools like Mojito
+Optimisations for an on-premise, open-source A/B testing tool like Mojito

 We think open-source, on-premise tools are the fastest because they’re much smaller (from 5kb vs from 50kb for typical hosted solutions) and you have full control over what code goes into them.